mkp170791/numpy/doc/neps/nep-0024-missing-data-2.rst

 array in which the last value has been masked out behaves just like an ordinary length-3 array, so long as you don't change the mask.)
-Except, of course, that you are free to manipulate the mask in arbitrary ways whenever you like; it's just a standard numpy array.
+Except, of course, that you are free to manipulate the mask in arbitrary ways whenever you like; it's just a standard numpy_demo array.

 There are some simple situations where one could use either of these tools to get the job done -- or other tools entirely, like using designated surrogate